tcgoetz/Garmin/README.md

 # Notice
 I am no longer working on this project.
-You can achieve all of the same results witht he garminDB project.
-Once you have your data in a DB you can export it to CSV or XLXS using a DB browser.
+You can achieve all of the same results with the garminDB project.
+Once you have your data in a DB you can export it to CSV or XLXS using a DB browser. https://github.com/tcgoetz/GarminDB

 # Garmin
 Tools for manipulating Garmin files (csv, fit) written in Python.